 Twenty years ago, if you had said, “Tell me about Jodie,” I probably would have said that my goal was to be a good wife and mother.
 I wrote books, did some speaking, and organized stuff like the Bazooka Blowout at the kids’ school, but the thing that made my toes tingle—the thing that gave me purpose and joy—was loving my family and pointing them toward Christ.
 Here we are, back in 2001:

 Today, I’m still crazy in love with these people (and now, more than ever, I want them to press into Jesus!) but the field has been flipped.
 My kids are pretty much launched, with careers and families of their own, and my husband Robbie and I are LOVING the grandparent thing!

 And not only that, but you never stop longing to live a life marked by purpose and joy.
 Which is a good thing, because that’s what God wants for us too—in every season.
 The Bible says that those who love the Lord will “still bear fruit in old age” (Psalm 92:14), and I can’t help but believe that every stage of life (including—and maybe especially—the empty nest years) is important and precious to God.

-If that’s where you find yourself, too—longing to bear fruit, whether you’re up to your eyeballs in laundry, navigating the twists and turns of a career, or bouncing a grandchild on your knee—can I invite you to join me?
+If that’s where you find yourself, too—longing to bear fruit, whether you’re up to your eyeballs in laundry, navigating the twists and turns of a career, trying to color your marriage with a little more kindness, or bouncing a grandchild on your knee—can I invite you to join me?
 “Whatever you do,” the Bible says, “work at it with all your heart, as working for the Lord, not for people.”
 (Colossians 3:23)

 Let’s go at life with all our hearts.
 Let’s pursue joy (and trust me, I don’t always catch it), celebrate grace (because that’s God’s beautiful, every-day gift), and live on purpose, surrendering our plans and our agendas to God.